 Add the corn and saute an additional 3 to 4 minutes.

-In a small bowl, add all the spices, pepper, salt, and brown sugar, stir in the water.
+In a small bowl, add all the spices, pepper, salt, and brown sugar.
+And stir in the water.

-Pour the spices and water in with the onions and corn and stir to mix.
+Pour the spices and water in with the onions and corn and stir until combined.

-Cook for a minute or two, the water will be absorbed by the corn and onions
+Cook for a minute or two, until the water is absorbed by the corn and onions

 Add the cooked quinoa and heat an additional 2 minutes until it is hot.